 This is one of the most common sources of confusion among Tennessee Medicaid families.

-• BlueCare Tennessee → BlueCare Plus (D-SNP)
+• BlueCare Tennessee → the BlueCare Plus D-SNP plans (BlueCross BlueShield of Tennessee)

 Quality, Accreditation, and Where to Look for Performance Data